scottcolfer/scottcolfer.github.io/_posts/2024-08-26-new-wave-product.md

 # Start with why

-I’m writing a booklet called **‘New Wave Product’** that is a sort of **manifesto for pragmatic product management**.
+I’m writing a booklet called **‘New Wave Product’** that's a sort of **manifesto for pragmatic product management**.
 Most popular guidance feels ‘purist’ and narrowly focused on metrics-driven tools, models and frameworks.

 Lots of entry and mid-level product managers I’ve managed and met will hoover-up this purist guidance, find it doesn’t work in the messy reality of their organisation and feel like they’re not doing proper product management.